azsk/AzTS-docs/Control coverage/Feature/AVDHostPool.md

 ### Display Name
-"Diagnostics logs must be enabled for AVD Host pool VMs.
+Diagnostics logs must be enabled for AVD Host pool VMs.

 ### Rationale
 Logs should be retained for a long enough period so that activity trail can be recreated when investigations are required in the event of an incident or a compromise.
 A period of 1 year is typical for several compliance requirements as well.